 When must year-end accounts be completed for UAE corporate tax?

 The CT return must be filed within nine months of the end of the tax period.
 For companies with a December 31 year-end, the deadline is September 30 the following year.
-Aim to have the accounts ready by July.
+Aim to have accounts completed by July so there is enough time for CT return preparation and review.

 Do all UAE companies need audited year-end accounts?

 No. Audit requirements depend on your company structure and free zone.
 Most major free zones, including DMCC, JAFZA, and IFZA, require annual audited accounts.
-Mainland UAE companies may or may not need an audit.
+Mainland UAE companies may or may not need an audit depending on their structure.
+See our article on UAE audit requirements for the specific rules.

 What accounting standard should UAE year-end accounts be prepared under?

-The right standard depends on company size and free zone requirements.
-Companies with revenue above AED 50 million usually use full IFRS.
+IFRS or IFRS for SMEs.
+The standard that applies depends on your company’s size and free zone requirements.
+Companies with revenue above AED 50 million generally use full IFRS.

 What happens if I miss the CT return deadline?